What we treat: Headaches

 How we manage headaches

-Physiotherapy is effective at treating and managing cervicogenic headaches and other forms of headache with associated neck pain.
+Physiotherapy and Myotherapy are effective at treating and managing cervicogenic headaches and other forms of headache with associated neck pain.
 As headaches can present in multiple different ways and have varying underlying causes, it’s important to have a thorough examination to identify the correct management and rule out more serious pathology.
 When presenting to us with headaches, your practitioner will take a thorough history by asking questions about the onset, nature and location of your pain/headaches.
 We will then perform a physical examination looking at posture, range of motion, neuromuscular control and palpation, to identify problem areas.

 Treatment may include